-Mulbuie Primary School is a three-teacher school at the heart of the thriving rural Mulbuie settlement on the beautiful Black Isle.
+Mulbuie Primary School is a two-teacher school at the heart of the thriving rural Mulbuie settlement on the beautiful Black Isle.
 The School also hosts an ELC for three and four year olds.

 Both School and Nursery foster a caring, personal approach ensuring pupils feel safe and secure while promoting their independence and resilience.

 Dedicated staff are committed to removing barriers to learning, ensuring equal access to education, health and wellbeing for all, while working in close partnership with an active Parent Council to forge strong links between school and home, and within the local community and beyond.